 Product announcement: Antares.RED.3 – new battery system enables 5,600 meters of climbing height

-Experience maximum performance, dynamics, and safety in the air and on the ground: The new Antares.RED.3 battery system will be available from winter 2021/22 and shifts horizons in electric aircraft propulsion beyond all expectations.
+Experience maximum performance, dynamics, and safety in the air and on the ground: The new Antares.RED.3 battery system will be available from summer 2022 and shifts horizons in electric aircraft propulsion beyond all expectations.
 The third battery generation from Lange Aviation for the electric propulsion of Antares gliders offers up to 60% more energy than the predecessor system.
 It brings the Antares 21E safely, powerfully, quietly, and emission-free to a climbing altitude of 5,600 meters, including self-launch.

 Antares.RED in the third generation once again combines highly optimized batteries built into the wings in a protected manner, further developed control electronics and sophisticated power management for electric propulsion in aircraft.
 Lange Aviation's battery system symbolizes "Reliable Electric Design"; pioneering spirit to fly higher and thus further than ever before with a self-launching electric glider.
 Launch autonomously, be more independent, charge faster - as conveniently as with the most modern electric cars.